 Because these Chocolate Fudge Brownie Bites are C R A Z Y good, which shouldn’t be surprising when you consider how much chocolate is in these little edible, morsels of happiness!

-I have a few brownie recipes already on this site, such as Nuts About Brownies and don’t get me wrong, they are all utterly delicious.
-Yet, I wanted to make a Brownie that stood alone on its own, deep, chocolatey merit.
-No nuts, no extra topping, apart from the optional white chocolate heart.
+Although I have a few brownie recipes already on this site, such as Nuts About Brownies and they are all utterly delicious.
+Instead, I wanted to make a Brownie that stood alone on its own, deep, chocolatey merit. nuts, no extra topping, apart from the optional white chocolate heart.
 Just pure chocolate fudge brownie bliss.

-Oh boy do these deliver.
+And wow these certainly deliver.
 Above all these deliver on deep chocolate flavour, perfect amount of squidge, leavingyou wondering just how these Chocolate Fudge Brownie Bites manage to hold together.
 Also they have a satisfying depth of sweetness, melting against your tongue.

-Yep if you want a straight up brownies, no faffing with nuts and the like, just one hundred per cent chocolatey goodness, this is the recipe you need.
+So, if you want a straight up brownies, no faffing with nuts and the like, just one hundred per cent chocolatey goodness, this is the only recipe you need.

 Finally one quick, yet impoarrant note, these brownies contain A LOT of chocolate, it really is worth using the best quality chocolate that you can afford.
-It really does make a difference to the finished taste and texture.
+Because, it really does make a difference to the finished taste and texture.

 Recipe: Makes 24 Chocolate Fudge Brownie Bites